bxlab/cmdb-quantbio/resources/syllabi/bootcamp/index.md

 Due to the interactive nature of this course, there is a policy that students <b>should not participate in any other meetings, courses, or lab work throughout the week</b>.
 As a core CMDB course, bootcamp should take priority.
 If a student foresees attendance conflicts, they should contact a TA immediately so that this policy can be communicated to the necessary parties.<br />

 Please be on time for course activities.
 Your attendance is expected at all times.
 Please let us know about any emergencies, family responsibilities, illness, etc. that may prevent attendance, and we will work to accommodate reasonable requests.
-If you're ill, don't come into class; contact us, there will be no penalty, and we will make arrangements.
+If you feel sick or have have had a positive COVID test, please <b> don't come into class </b> ; contact us, there will be no penalty, and we will make arrangements.

 <a name="CourseWebsite"></a>
 <header>